hustvl/TeViT/README.md

 > (<sup>:email:</sup>) corresponding author.
 >

-* This repo provides code, models and training/inference recipes for **TeViT**(Temporally Efficient Vision Transformer for Video Instance Segmentation)
+* This repo provides code, models and training/inference recipes for **TeViT**(Temporally Efficient Vision Transformer for Video Instance Segmentation).
 * TeViT is a transformer-based end-to-end video instance segmentation framework.
 We build our framework upon the query-based instance segmentation methods, i.e., `QueryInst`.
-* We propose messenger shift mechanism in the transformer backbone, as well as spatiotemporal query interaction head in the instance heads.
+* We propose a messenger shift mechanism in the transformer backbone, as well as a spatiotemporal query interaction head in the instance heads.
 These two designs fully utlizes both frame-level and instance-level temporal context information and obtains strong temporal modeling capacity with negligible extra computational cost.

 </br>